hsm1391/MikroTik-Hardening/README.md

 /ip dns set allow-remote-requests=no;
 /tool bandwidth-server set enabled=no;
 /ip cloud set ddns-enabled=no update-time=no;
+/ip settings set send-redirects=no accept-redirects=no secure-redire cts=no accept-source-route=no;
 ```

 If you are not using IPV6 it's better to disable it.